Back pain and sciaticaHerniated disk; Sciatica

 Most other people with low back or neck pain, numbness, or even mild weakness are often first treated without surgery.
 Often, many of the symptoms of low back pain caused by a herniated disc get better or disappear over time, without surgery.

-Complications and Outlook.
 Most people achieve pain relief and can move better after microdiskectomy.
 Numbness and tingling should get better or disappear.
-Your pain, numbness, or weakness may NOT get better or go away if the disk damaged your nerve before surgery.
+Your pain, numbness, or weakness may not get better or go away if the disk damaged your nerve before surgery.

 Scar tissue is a potential problem, since it can cause persistent low back pain afterward.
 Other complications of spinal surgery can include nerve and muscle damage, infection, and the need for another operation.

 Laminectomy is frequently done to treat spinal stenosis.
-You and your doctor can decide when you need to have surgery for your condition.
 Spinal stenosis symptoms often become worse over time, but this may happen very slowly.
 Surgery may help when your symptoms become more severe and interfere with your daily life or job.

 Laminectomy for spinal stenosis will often provide full or partial relief of symptoms for many patients, but it is not always successful.